TobinCavanaugh/WindowsSnake/README.md

 ## Motivation
 - I wanted to make a stupid but still functional application using my new knowledge of C. I also wanted to learn more about the C Windows API, and I settled on making a game constructed out of windows.
 My first thought was tetris, however after I solved the problem of displaying and coloring windows, I realized Tetris is hard to program, and that snake would get the same point across while being much easier to program.
+- I also got to use some code from my as of yet unseen C game engine, I used its input system in this project

 ## Screenshots
 - Windows Snake on the desktop: